jckubik/rewardReady/README.md

 ## Usage

-For a new user, the uasge of simply straight forward:
+For a new user, the uasge of RewardReady is straightforward:

 1) Create an account